Neonize/kontexti/README.md

    ```

 3. Set up environment variables:
-   Create a `.env.local` file in the root directory and add your OpenAI API key:
+   Create a `.env.local` file in the root directory and add your JINA API key:

    ```bash
    JINA_API_KEY=your_api_key_here